PriscilaMonteiro/node-db1-project/README.md

 Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/trysql.asp?filename=trysql_select_all) using Chrome and build the queries below.
 Once they work copy them to the `queries.sql` file at the root of the project.

+"dismiss the \ before \*"

-- Find all customers with postal code 1010.
+✅- Find all customers with postal code 1010.
 Returns 3 records.

+SELECT \* FROM Customers where PostalCode= 1010;

-- Find the phone number for the supplier with the id 11.
+✅- Find the phone number for the supplier with the id 11.
 Should be (010) 9984510.

+SELECT phone from suppliers where SupplierID=11;

-- List first 10 orders placed, sorted descending by the order date.
+✅- List first 10 orders placed, sorted descending by the order date.
 The order with date 1997-02-12 should be at the top.

+SELECT TOP 10 \* FROM orders order by orderdate desc;

-- Find all customers that live in London, Madrid, or Brazil.
+✅- Find all customers that live in London, Madrid, or Brazil.
 Returns 18 records.

+SELECT \* FROM customers where country like 'brazil' or city like 'london' or city like 'madrid';

-- Add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.
+✅- Add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.

+insert into Customers(CustomerName, ContactName, Address, City, PostalCode, Country) values('The Shire', 'Bilbo Baggins', '1 Hobbit-Hole', 'Bag End', '111', 'Middle Earth');

-- Update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.
+✅- Update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.

+update Customers set PostalCode=11122 where customerid=92;

 **Clicking the `Restore Database` button in the page will repopulate the database with the original data and discard all changes you have made**.